Bourbon and Bolters bundles hotels, food, and tournament fees all into one luxury Warhammer-style retreat that stacks up the convention value.

 And the food?
 Forget microwaved burritos.
 It’s chef-prepared meals every day, the kind that fuels long days of gaming without sending you into a food coma.

-If you love the big convention energy and the chaos is part of the charm, cool, keep doing your thing.
+If you love the big convention energy and the chaos that’s part of that charm, cool, keep doing your thing.
 But if you’re tired of paying a small fortune just to sleep in a cramped room, eat sad food, and play in a fluorescent ballroom that smells like energy drinks and regret, this is the opposite experience.

 So yeah, this is a luxury retreat for people who take their hobby seriously and want to treat themselves like it.
 If that sounds like you, grab a ticket before it sells out and start planning which army gets the “I’m on vacation” glow-up.